JasonKrahn/winnpro-website/content/pages/services.md

   * Shopping centres

-  We work primarily in the Winnipeg and Brandon area, but we travel frequently to Northern Manitoba to work with clients in The Pas and Churchill.
-We also build in Edmonton and Calgary, Alberta.
+  We work primarily in the Winnipeg and Brandon area, but we have travelled to Northern Manitoba to work with clients.
+We also have built in Edmonton and Calgary, Alberta.
 section2: >-
   ## Project Management